 FAO 3-alpha code: BSS

-Sub-area: To be specified at time of delivery
+Net quantity: Will be specified at the time of delivery